Student Financial Aid

 Centre for Distance Education is registered as a Private Career College under the Private Career Colleges Regulations Act.
 Therefore, students may qualify for financial aid & assistance through local student financial assistance programs.

 You must contact your local student aid office to find out whether you qualify.
 There are also other plans under which you may qualify for assistance.
-If you have any questions or concerns regarding funding, please contact our Admissions Office.
+If you have any questions or concerns regarding funding, please contact an Admissions Representative.
 We will be happy to help you over any funding hurdles you might encounter.

 How to Apply for Financial Assistance

-In fact, one of our Finance staff will assist you via phone while you complete the application online for a worry-free student loan application.
+In fact, one of our Student Financial Officers will assist you via phone while you complete the application online for a worry-free student loan application.

-After the application has been submitted, Finance does follow-ups with you to help you facilitate the processing of the application, which can take several weeks.
-Each week you will hear from your Finance Officer, so you will be able to ask questions about the process and get advice about what to do next.
+After the application has been submitted, your Student Financial Officer does follow-ups with you to help you facilitate the processing of the application, which can take several weeks.
+Each week you will hear from your Student Finance Officer, so you will be able to ask questions about the process and get advice about what to do next.

-To begin the Canada Student Loan application process, please phone the Finance Office at 1.866.729.2299
+To begin the Canada Student Loan application process, please phone the Financial Aid Office at 1.866.729.2299

 Did you know that you are not obligated to get a student loan in order to get an education?
 Some of the funding options we can help you look into include: